tuxxy/simpl/README.md

 # FAQ

 * Q: Where is the Locker file stored?
 A: It's stored in your home directory as `.simpl`.
 Do not modify or change anything in the file.
 If you do, it will get corrupted and, if you cannot revert it, you will lose your information.
-This file is encrypted, so if you used a strong key, there is, theoretically, small to no chance that someone can recover this information.
+This file is encrypted, so if you used a strong key, there is, theoretically, little to no chance that someone can recover this information.
 This makes it safe to backup elsewhere.
 * Q: Has Simpl been audited?
 A: No, it has not.
 However, I welcome anyone to audit it.
 Simpl uses the PyCrypto library which is pretty trustworthy, though.
 * Q: Does this work on Windows?
 A: I don't know.
 I haven't tested it on Windows, and, frankly, I don't want to.
 You're welcome to test it yourself and submit a pull request if neccessary.
 * Q: I forgot my password, is there a way to recover it?
 A: Nope, sorry.
 Implementing password recovery will undermine the strength and integrity of Simpl.